opticshao/Visible-to-Near-infrared-Relative-Reflectance-VNIRR-dataset/README.md

-# Visible to Near-infrared Relative Reflectance (VNIRR) dataset
+# Visible to Near-infrared Relative Spectral Reflectance (VNIRSR) dataset

 We use the GaiaField-V10 HR hyperspectral imager produced by Dualix to capture the spectral dataset.
 This spectral imager can capture a spectral data cube with dimensions of ${936 \times 960 \times 360}$, where ${936 \times 960}$ represents the spatial resolution and ${360}$ represents the number of spectral channels, covering a spectral range from ${382.30\ nm}$ to ${997.38\ nm}$, with a spectral sampling interval of approximately ${1.55\ nm \sim 1.88\ nm}$.